yiyansun/GeoAI/labs/lab05/readme.md

 Please export both parts into a **PDF or Word document** and upload to **Canvas** by the due date.

-> **Note:** Late submissions will incur a 10% deduction per day unless previously arranged.
-Communication is encouraged if you face illness, academic conflicts, or other documented issues.
-We are flexible with advance notice.
+**Note:** Lab assignments must be submitted electronically to Canvas by the due date.
+Late submissions will incur a 10% penalty per day unless prior notice is given for valid reasons such as illness, academic conflicts, or personal emergencies.
+Flexibility is possible with timely communication, but make-up exams or extensions will only be granted in documented, exceptional cases.